paridhiarya/Stock_Analysis/README.md

 - Mail: paridhiarya22@gmail.com, paridhi.a21@iiits.in
 - Socials: Linked in Github profile

-I appreciate your interest and contributions to the Color and Weight Sensing Object Sorting Model.
+I appreciate your interest and contributions to the Stock Analysis Assignment from Coursera.
 Thank you!